Salida, Colorado: Education

 The city is served by Salida Public Schools.
 There are two public high schools, Salida High School and Horizons Exploratory Academy; and three middle schools, Salida Middle School, Salida Montessori Charter School, and the Crest Academy.
-Colorado Mountain College also has a campus in Salida.
+Colorado Mountain College has a campus in Salida, which opened in 2019.

 Infrastructure

 Health care

-Salida and Chaffee County are served by the Heart of the Rockies Regional Medical Center, located on the north side of Town on Rush Drive.
+Salida and surrounding Chaffee County are served by the Heart of the Rockies Regional Medical Center, located on the north side of town on Rush Drive.

 Transportation

-Salida is part of Colorado's Bustang network.
-It is on both the Alamosa-Pueblo and the Gunnison-Denver Outrider lines.
+Salida is part of Colorado's Bustang bus network.
+It is on both the Alamosa-Pueblo and the Crested Butte-Denver Outrider lines.
+Mountain Valley Transport offers hourly service between Salida and Buena Vista during the day, as well as local door-to-door service.